-The principle of this system is this, the brain thinks in different ways, can be critical, positive, emotional, rational, creative, etc. De Bono identifies these ways of thinking that we usually pass from one to the other unconsciously.
+The principle of this system is based on the idea that the brain thinks in different ways, it can be critical, positive, emotional, rational, creative, etc. De Bono identifies these ways of thinking we usually pass from one to the other unconsciously.

-He proposes to make conscious, deliberate and structured these changes of thinking to create ideas and solve problems.
+He proposes to make conscious, intentional, and structured these changes of thinking to create ideas and solve problems.

 The analogy of the hat is that you can deliberately put it on and take it off.
 With each hat, you adopt a role of thinking that you can change consciously and sequentially.